Nikon W150 vs Olympus E-PM2

 It is notable that the W150 offers wifi support, while the E-PM2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PM2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PM2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-PM2 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the W150 and E-PM2 can be found, respectively, in the Nikon W150 Manual (free pdf) or the online Olympus E-PM2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon W150 or the Olympus E-PM2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.